 This bill, which was signed into law and became effective in July 2021, is designed to promote multi-year rate plans and performance-based rate making for electric and natural gas utilities.
 The bill includes a number of provisions such as required multi-year rate plans from 2-4 years in length, methodologies the WUTC may use to minimize regulatory lag and/or adjust for under earning and starts an investigation into Performance Based Ratemaking Metrics, an initial move that may help to modify the historical test-year ratemaking construct.
 In October 2021, the WUTC issued a notice of opportunity to comment on a proposed work plan to be conducted in various phases between 2021 and 2025, initially focusing on Performance Based Ratemaking and identifying performance metrics.
+The first workshop on this matter was held on April 19, 2022.
 Thereafter, the WUTC will address revenue adjustment mechanisms and performance incentives in the context of multi-year rate plans.
 The new law leaves much to the discretion of the WUTC, and we cannot predict the extent to which the WUTC will embrace the options now permitted.
-However, the multi-year plan agreed upon in the settlement of the 2022 general rate cases, discussed above, is consistent with this legislation.